 7357 A gilt-wood figure of Amida Buddha standing on an elaborately decorated lotus pedestal base with the hands in the an-i-in mudra.
-The head has gyokugan (inlaid crystal eyes) and is also adorned with crystals representing the byakugō (white spiraling hair) on the forehead and the nikkei-shu (red jewel on the protrusion on top of the Buddha’s head).
-The robe is delicately decorated in a combination of kirikane (thin cut strips of gold) and gold leaf with key-fret patterns, floral designs and a stylised lotus flower enclosed in a circle on the back of the figure.
+The head has gyokugan (inlaid crystal eyes) and is also adorned with crystals representing the byakugō (white spiralling hair) on the forehead and the nikkei-shu (red jewel on the protrusion on top of the Buddha’s head).
+The robe is delicately decorated in gold and black lacquer with key-fret patterns, floral designs and a stylised lotus flower enclosed in a circle on the back of the figure.
+The petals of the lotus base are accentuated in kirikane (thin cut strips of gold leaf).

 Japan 12th/13th century Kamakura period